dwerkjem/LexiGarden/docs/data.md

 Steps to reproduce the data:

+1. make sure you are in the .data directory by running `cd .data` in the terminal from the root of the project.

-1. we will use a bash script to download the data from the google books Ngram Viewer.
+2. we will use a bash script to download the data from the google books Ngram Viewer.
 The script will download the data for each letter of the alphabet and save it in a directory called `ngram`.
 The script will also unzip the files after downloading them.
 A assumption is made that the script is run in a directory that is for the data and has at least 50GB of free space.
 To run the script, you can use the following code `./ngramDownloader.sh` in the terminal.
+The script will take some time to download the data depending on your internet connection.

 ```bash
 #!/bin/bash